Best Countries to Retire in Latin America (2026): Rankings, Safety & Costs

 The interactive tool plots countries across their cost of living (y axis) and retirement suitability score (x axis), which is made up of the average score across the different variables selected.
 Our data-driven approach helps identify the best Latin American retirement destinations by focusing on countries with low cost of living and high retirement suitability scores.

 Figure 3.
-Screenshot of the Retirement Relocation Tool (at the moment available for PC only).
+Screenshot of the Retirement Relocation Tool (available for PC only—free for email subscribers).

 Comparing the Best Latin American Countries for Affordable Retirement

-The Healthcare lever is set to 3–dropping the 40% worst countries globally in this category.
+The Healthcare lever is set to 3—this means we drop the 40% worst countries globally in this category.

 The Pollution lever is set to 4—dropping the 20% worst countries globally in this category.